 Post your content on social networks

-Social networks are becoming increasingly important for traffic generation strategies.
+Social network management is becoming increasingly important for traffic generation strategies.
 Indeed, they allow you to offer your content outside your site, to reach more audience and to use the word of mouth principle through the way in which users share posts on various social platforms.
 Being present on social networks will improve your SEO as long as they provide a source of traffic to your site.
 As the amount of traffic on your site is a part of general SEO strategies, we can say without a doubt that social networks can positively influence the notoriety of your site and therefore your SEO.
 Be careful, however, that the social networks you choose are consistent with your business sector.
 For example, a plumber will surely be less successful on Facebook than a tattoo parlour.
 If you would like more information on this topic, you can read our article “Should I advertise on Facebook?”
 Or “Advertise on LinkedIn” to get an idea of the questions you should ask yourself before communicating on Social networks.

 Publish on other sites